marsgroves/CYBERSECURITY/Splunk/splunk.md

 ![splunk](/images/splunk8.png)

 3. Determine a baseline of normal activity and a threshold that would alert if a brute force attack is occurring.

+4. Design an alert to check the threshold every hour and email the SOC team at SOC@vandalay.com if triggered.